Tayzn/PokeGuess/README.md

 ## Notice

 - This project is open source under the GPLv3 license.
-- PokeGuess is in no way affiliated with The Pokémon Company, Nintendo, Game Freak, Creatues Inc., or any of their subsidaries.
+- PokeGuess is in no way affiliated with The Pokémon Company, Nintendo, Game Freak, Creatues Inc., or any of their subsidiaries.